natashabatalha/PandExo/docs/installation.rst

     export PSF_DIR=/path/to/pandeia_psfs-2026.7-jwst

 These are example paths.
-Set each variable to the directory that was actually created when you extracted the archive; pre-release archives may include a suffix such as ``rc1`` in that directory name.
+Set each variable to the directory that was actually created when you extracted the archive; archives may sometimes include a suffix such as ``rc1`` in that directory name.

 Source the startup file to make the changes available in your current terminal,